petdic/ec2-lab-2/README.md

 ```
 Contains 2 EC2 Instances along with EBS's (Elastic Block Store) and an EFS (Elastic File Server)

-Contains ElasticLoadBalancer
+Contains ElasticLoadBalancer (classic)
-Ensure ElasticLoadBalancer SecurityGroup is same as Ec2Instance
+Ensure ElasticLoadBalancer SecurityGroup is same as Ec2Instances

+Contains ElasticLoadBalancerV2 (application)
+Including Listener and TargetGroup
+Ensure ElasticLoadBalancerV2 SecurityGroup is same as Ec2Instances
+Ensure ElasticLoadBalancerV2 has sudbnets for all availability zones.
+Ensure ElasticLoadBalancerTargetGroup has VpcId.

 Ensure that MountTargets are in same AvailabilityZones as EC2Instances.
 You can add more MountTargets to ensure all AvailabilityZones are covered.